ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 Immutable Object Storage  feature allows client(s) to preserve electronic records and maintain data integrity in a WORM (Write-Once-Read-Many), non-erasable and non-rewritable manner until the end of their retention period and the removal of any legal holds.
 This feature can be used by any client(s) having the need for long term data retention in their environment, including but not limited to organizations in the following industries:

   * Financial
   * Healthcare
   * Media content archives
   * Those who are looking to prevent privileged modification or deletion of objects or documents

 The underlying feature capabilities can also be used by organizations that deal with financial records management, such as broker-dealer transactions, and may have need to retain the objects in a non-rewritable and non-erasable format.

 Immutable Object Storage is not available in all regions, and requires a Standard plan.
 See [Integrated Services](/docs/services/cloud-object-storage/basics/services.html#service-availability) for more details.
-{:tip}
+{:important}

 ## Terminology and usage
 For the scope of Immutable Object Storage following terms are introduced and explained: